Update: iOS 8.1.3 is available to download. Here's an explainer of all iOS 8 features.

 We're one touchscreen swipe closer to Apple's iOS 8.2 update.
 This week's incremental iOS 8.1.3 patch is available to download with new features that fix iOS 8 and round out that flat iOS 7 design, even if you haven't upgraded to iPhone 6 and iPhone 6 Plus yet.

 As we mentioned in our full iOS 8 review, instead of a dramatic redesign, this year's mobile operating system update ties everything together with the overarching theme of "convergence."

 In October, iOS 8.1 released with features like tighter Mac OS X Yosemite integration while further loosening the restrictions on Apple's Touch ID fingerprint sensor for the same-day Apple Pay launch.

-New software kits also bring once fragmented health gadgets together, something that this year's "one more thing" surprise, the Apple Watch, will take advantage of in early 2015.
+New software kits also bring once fragmented health gadgets together, something that this year's "one more thing" surprise, the Apple Watch, will take advantage of in April.